 Even if your landlord doesn’t offer a month-to-month option, there’s no harm in presenting your situation to the landlord – if you always pay rent on time and haven’t caused any damage to your apartment, there’s a chance the landlord will see the benefit of keeping a pleasant tenant without a specific end date.
 David Mele, president of real estate information site Homes.com, says renters shouldn’t be afraid to offer something outside the typical lease: “Sometimes renters don’t realize they can negotiate rent.”

 There’s no penalty for breaking the lease.
 Uncertainty is a major stressor for renters, regardless of the type of lease contract they have in place.
-When you’re on a fixed lease contract and you need to move out prior to the end date, “There can be a cost to break that lease early,” Mele explains.
-There's a good chance you'll pay a couple additional months' rent after moving out while your landlord preps your apartment and markets it, but you might even end up having to pay the rest of the rent for the duration of the lease if your landlord doesn’t find a new tenant.
+When you’re on a fixed-term lease and you need to move out prior to the end date, “There can be a cost to break that lease early,” Mele explains.
+There's a good chance you'll pay a couple of additional months of rent after moving out while your landlord preps and markets your apartment, and you might even end up having to pay rent for the duration of the lease if your landlord doesn’t find a new tenant.

 If you might need to move within the next year, or you’re concerned about loss of income in the near future, a month-to-month lease allows you to end the rental agreement without additional fuss.

-You may have commissioned your first home to be a new build, or you may be eyeing relocating to a brand-new apartment building downtown that’s not quite done, but either way you should anticipate delays by having leeway in your current lease, says Mary Gwyn, owner and chief innovator of Apartment Dynamics, a property management firm that also trains other companies on property management practices.
+You may have commissioned your first home to be a new build, or you may be looking to relocate to a new apartment building downtown that’s not quite done, but either way you should anticipate delays by having leeway in your current lease, says Mary Gwyn, chief innovator of Apartment Dynamics, a property management firm that also trains other companies on property management practices.
 “That’s where the flexibility is really to your benefit,” she says.

 Before you start negotiating your new month-to-month contract, consider these four downsides that may make the arrangement a less desirable option.

-“At any of our communities, if someone opts to go month-to-month, they pay the freight for that,” Gwyn says.
-“Going month-to-month, fees can run $30 to $130 [per month],” Gwyn says.
-Some major cities with competitive rental markets can see a few hundred dollars’ difference between a month-to-month lease and yearlong contract for the same apartment.
+“At any of our communities, if someone opts to go month to month, they pay the freight for that,” Gwyn says.
+“Going month to month, fees can run $30 to $130 (per month)."
+In some major cities with competitive rental markets, the difference between a month-to-month lease and yearlong contract for the same apartment can be a few hundred dollars.

 Your landlord can end the lease, too.
 Being able to move with a simple 30-day notice may be ideal for you, but keep in mind that your landlord has that same freedom.
 A month-to-month contract allows your landlord to give you notice that you need to find a new home for any reason.

-If the landlord is advertising an apartment as a month-to-month lease, they likely have construction plans of their own in the near future.
-At least, that’s the only scenario Gwyn has ever seen month-to-month leases marketed: “[The landlord] planned to either raze the property – as in raze it to the ground – … or they were going to do a significant renovation and evict everybody, so it worked to the landlord’s advantage,” she says.
+If the landlord is advertising an apartment as a month-to-month lease, he or she may have construction plans in the near future.
+That’s the only scenario in which Gwyn has seen month-to-month leases marketed: “(The landlord) planned to either raze the property – as in raze it to the ground … or they were going to do a significant renovation and evict everybody, so it worked to the landlord’s advantage,” she says.

 Landlords might say no. While plenty of landlords are opposed to month-to-month leases to avoid an unexpected increase in vacancy, some are simply unable to make such a deal.
 Depending on the loan the landlord currently has on the rental property, a lender has the ability to restrict month-to-month leases entirely.
 “We had one lender who even prohibited us from having us have any month-to-month lease, which is almost impossible,” Gwyn says.

 You’ll lose out on concessions.
-New rental buildings are being constructed every month, particularly in major urban centers, and to compete with each other they’ll offer concessions like free months’ rent, waived amenities fees and even a free TV.
-But if you’re considering a month-to-month lease, read the fine print of any specials carefully – rent decreases or free months often require a long-term lease to be signed.
+New rental buildings are being constructed every month, particularly in major urban centers, and to remain competitive they’ll offer concessions like a free month of rent, waived amenities fees and even a free TV.
+But if you’re considering a month-to-month lease, read the fine print of any specials carefully – rent decreases or free months often require a long-term lease.

-While some landlords may not require an increase in rent for month-to-month or may still include move-in specials, you’re typically trading the financial deal for the flexibility to move out.
+While some landlords may not require an increase in rent to go month to month or may still include move-in specials, you’re typically trading the financial deal for the flexibility to move out.
 Consider your priorities carefully to avoid paying more than is necessary on your rent in the long run.